7.1. Heap Only Tuple (HOT)

 Thus, using HOT reduces the consumption of both indexes and tables of pages; this also reduces the number of tuples that the VACUUM processing has to process.
 Therefore, HOT has a positive influence on performance because it eventually reduces the number of insertions of the index tuples by updating and the necessity of VACUUM processing.

-To clearly understand how HOT performs, I will describe the cases in which HOT is not available.
+To better understand HOT performance, we will describe cases where HOT is not available.

 When the key value of the index tuple is updated, a new index tuple must be inserted in the index page.
 See Figure 7.6(b).